uyennguyen104/themoviebox/README.md

 - Vuex modules for store
 - Vue-axios for ajax requests
-- 'nr' as prefix for components
+- 'mv' as prefix for components

 These can be changed when the contributors reach a consensus.